 First International Conference in Development Engineering

 WPI organized the First International Conference in Development Engineering in Accra in February 2020.
 The conference brought together people from three continents to examine the role of science, technology, and innovation in the 21st century.
 Professor Anita Mattson sent one of her students to talk about malaria in Africa.
-The attendees, led by Provost Wole Soboyejo, Fred McBangonluri, and Rob Krueger, asked pointed questions about the role of experts and development and how it relates to new roles for engineers in an emerging subfield called “Development Engineering.”
+The attendees, led by Senior Vice President and Provost Wole Soboyejo, Fred McBangonluri, and Rob Krueger, asked pointed questions about the role of experts and development and how it relates to new roles for engineers in an emerging subfield called “Development Engineering.”
 Through its networks the group is creating a professional society for Science, Technology, Innovation & Development and will continue to include communities—not as stakeholders, but as critical collaborators.

 Development Design Lab

 This year Krueger’s Development Design Lab hosted 24 Fellows in Ghana to deploy our values of inclusion and improving the human condition through transformative and transdisciplinary research, application, social change, and supportive policy development.
 With our partners, we aim to push development design beyond its current framing by drawing on the discipline of design, cross-cultural co-creation, and project-based learning in ways that will re-conceptualize the relationship between so-called “western” experts and the communities they hope to serve.
 We see technological innovation and intervention beyond simply transferring from “North to South” but rather as the collective manifestation ideas and action.
 We explore and implement change through lenses that understand the dynamic of co-creation, self-sufficiency, sustainability, and social justice.

 WPI & the Public Interest Technology University Network